pnp/powershell/pages/articles/buildingsource.md

 ---
 uid: buildingsourcecode
 ---
-# Building the source code
+# Building the project

 Make a clone of the repository, navigate to the `build` folder in the repository and run `Build-Debug.ps1`.

-This will restore all references, and copy the required files to the correct location on your computer.
+This will restore all references and copy the required files to the correct location on your computer.

 Notice that we refer to the nuget package of the PnP.Framework project.
 As this is rebuilt every night you will receive a new version of the PnP.Framework package every day.